 Employee stock options are grants from your company that give you the right to buy shares for a guaranteed sum called the exercise price.
 If your company’s stock does well, you can cash in, or exercise, the options, meaning that you use them to buy shares at the exercise price and sell them at a higher market price.

 Nonqualified stock options are the most common kind of employee stock options.
 There are no tax consequences when you are granted nonqualified options until you use them by paying your company the exercise price to buy the stock.
 When you do, the difference between the exercise price and the market price of the stock on the date you exercise them is called your bargain element.

-If you waited more than a year after the exercise date to sell the shares, it’s a long-term capital gain, and the maximum tax rate on the $10-per-share capital gain is 15 percent.
-If you waited one year or less, it’s a short-term gain and is taxed at the same rate as ordinary income.
+If you waited more than a year after the exercise date to sell the shares, it’s a long-term capital gain, and the maximum tax rate on the $10-per-share capital gain is 20 percent.
+But if you waited one year or less, it’s a short-term gain and is taxed at the same rate as ordinary income.
 If the stock goes down instead of up after you buy the shares, you’ll have a capital loss that you can take as a tax deduction.

 Incentive Stock Options

 The second kind of employee stock options you might receive are called incentive stock options.
 These stock options give you a tax break if you follow special IRS rules.
 You must wait one year or longer after you are granted incentive stock options to exercise them.
 Then you must wait at least one more year to sell the shares you purchased with the options.

-incentive Stock Option Considerations
+Incentive Stock Option Considerations

 If you are subject to the alternative minimum tax, you’ll have to pay income taxes on the bargain element for the year in which you exercise the options.
 You’re still entitled to the tax break, but you have to get the money by taking tax credits in future years.